-Board of Education's Approved Operational Plan 2023-2024 FINANCIAL ORGANIZATION OF ACCOUNTS
+Superintendent's Requested Operational Plan 2023-2024 FINANCIAL ORGANIZATION OF ACCOUNTS

 Pension Trust Fund (Pension Board) - the Town has three pension plans covering substantially all of its full time employees, except teachers who are covered by the State Teachers' Retirement Fund.
 The General Town and Board of Education Plan is a contributory defined benefit plan.
 The Police Plan is a contributory defined benefit plan.
 The Elected Officials Plan is a contributory defined contribution plan.